DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-something that the literature confirms: the Internet is a valid mean of initiating intimate, romantic and personally fulfilling relationships.[^7_Casimiro_10] In fact, online dating, more particularly in the U.S. but in the future, possibly, in the rest of the Western world as well, is becoming one of the most common ways of meeting potential love partners.
+something that the literature confirms: the Internet is a valid mean of initiating intimate, romantic and personally fulfilling relationships.[^7_Casimiro_10] In fact, online dating, more particularly in the US but in the future, possibly, in the rest of the Western world as well, is becoming one of the most common ways of meeting potential love partners.
 The Internet has been gaining ground on more traditional forms of meeting romantic partners such as friends, family, school or neighborhood.
-Rosenfeld and Thomas, have found that “for heterosexual couples who met in 2009, the Internet was the third most likely way of meeting.”[^7_Casimiro_11] Also in the U.S. context, the study of Cacioppo et al.[^7_Casimiro_12], using a representative sample of 19,131 respondents, married between the years 2005 and 2012, concluded that more than one third of North American marriages start now online.
+Rosenfeld and Thomas, have found that "for heterosexual couples who met in 2009, the Internet was the third most likely way of meeting."[^7_Casimiro_11] Also in the US context, the study of Cacioppo et al.[^7_Casimiro_12], using a representative sample of 19,131 respondents, married between the years 2005 and 2012, concluded that more than one third of North American marriages start now online.